LSanten/MMS-Bubbles/Zettelkasten/MILIT-A.md

 US military is the largest green house gas emitter and buys as much fuel as portugal.
 Emits more than romania.

-## Fiscal military expenses have risen in the last years
+## US Fiscal military expenses have risen in the last years
 The numbers below and above are directly taken from the US Government reports.
 Indepent research, however, claims that military expenses reached 1.53 Trillion in 2022 instead of the the official numbers of $ 766 Billion due to a limited categorization on the US Government's end [5].

 - U.S. military spending/defense budget for **2021 was $800.67B**, a 2.86% increase from 2020.[6]